 - Fruit harvesting

-- Putting and processing foods via various methods
+- Putting up and processing foods and medicines via various methods

 - Rotational grazing: fencing, moving fence, moving animals, setting up permanent fence, electric use and wiring for fencing

-- Numerous other rural living and farm/homesteading techniques simply by living on the active farm site for the duration
+- Many other rural living and farm/homesteading techniques simply by living on the active farm site for the duration

 Students are encouraged to bring tools to practice with and skills with which to share in the group.
-There will be ample time for group skill sharing as the 2011 and 2012 course was filled with experts in various disciplines relating to permaculture.
+There will be ample time for group skill sharing as past courses were filled with experts in various disciplines relating to permaculture.

 How is this course different from others?
 The Whole Systems Design permaculture design course varies from others nationally and in the area in several important ways:

-- It takes place on a working homestead and small farm.
+- It takes place on two sites - an established working homestead and developing integrated medicine and silvopasture farm.
 For those interested in improving their own home or farm, or those seeking to develop one, this offers the opportunity to learn directly from the systems here, their successes and failure points, their best aspects and those that need advancement further.

 - It is hosted along with a professional design and planning firm - Whole Systems Design, LLC - for those in the design fields or seeking to perform professional design this offers an inside view of how a leading firm in the field functions.

-Course fee for 2013 is $1850 for early bird discount and $1950 for later registrations.
-You may register online or email us for forms to submit in the mail.
-A $259 deposit is required upon registration to hold your place in the course and the course is very likely to fill before spring of 2013.
-The remaining balance due in cash or check is due three weeks prior to course date for the late course fee, and it is due ten weeks before for the early bird course fee.
+The remaining balance, due in cash or check, is due six (6) weeks prior to course date for the late course fee, and it is due ten weeks before for the early bird course fee.
 The course is filled on a first come first serve basis.
 The student-instructor ratio will ensure that participants receive an exceptional level of training.
 Yes, this course is about 20-35% more expensive than most other permaculture design courses.
 And our past students have affirmed that the course delivers a value according to what is offered here.
 We deliver a different experience than other courses due in large part to the decade of large investment in land and infrastructure systems here which range from extensive earthworks to high performance buildings to hundreds of species and varieties to interact with.
 These have required much time and expense and the course is priced according to what is accessed and offered by the experience.
-We are sure you will find it to be worth far more than 9 days of your time and expense.
-We also may be offering one to two enrollments for a work-trade.
-If interested in this please send a resume and/or portfolio to us with a letter describing your interest and skills.
+We are sure you will find it to be worth far more than 10 days of your time and expense.